-On very large and natural or near-natural enclosures, regular cleaning of the whole area is neither required, nor is it practicable.
+On very large and natural or near-natural enclosures, regular cleaning of the whole area is neither required, nor is it practicable (RAMSAY, 1992).
 It is however important to provide an area for feeding that is easy to keep clean at all times.
 In smaller enclosures under intensive management, the thorough daily cleaning of the whole enclosure is absolutely necessary, and is key for the health of the animals.
 Regularly disinfecting feeding and other structures and troughs is also recommended in all setups.

 As with other sensitive ungulates in captivity, keepers should maintain good standards of hygiene at all times, and avoid carrying infections from other domestic or wild ungulates to saiga.
 This could e.g. involve changing clothes and disinfecting shoes before entering a saiga enclosure.
-It is also highly recommended to keep a distance between saiga enclosures and those of other - also domestic - ungulates.
+It is also highly recommended to keep a distance between saiga enclosures and those of other - also domestic - ungulates (source: personal communication with Marc Enderby, ungulate keeper, Highland Wildlife Park, UK).